roberthlombardi/bicep/README.md

   ```

 - NAT Gateway: For each subnet in the loop, there's an option to a attach a NAT gateway.
-    - In order to attach a NAT gateway, the parameters "natGatewayName", and "natGatewayResourceGroup" must be filled in.
+    - In order to attach a NAT gateway, the parameters "natGatewayName", and "natGatewayResourceGroup" must exist.

     - These values are conditionals, if they are left empty a NAT gateway will not be attached.
     Note that the NAT gateway currently must reside in the same subscription as the virtual network deployment.